elsonwu/jing-lang/VISUAL_GUIDE.md

-# JiLang Compilation Pipeline Visual Guide
+# Jing Compilation Pipeline Visual Guide

-This document provides visual diagrams to help understand how JiLang transforms your code from text to execution.
+This document provides visual diagrams to help understand how Jing transforms your code from text to execution.

 ## The Complete Pipeline